CaseyCameron/github-usernames/README.md

     - created_at : date
 # Explanation of Architecture Decisions
   As per the instructions - there's no submit button.
 Treating the input as a form to best support onSubmit with key: "enter."

+# 3rd Party Tools
+  for utils/mungeGitHubData, I used http://json2ts.com/ to quickly convert the GitHub json object into an interface.
 # How to Get App Up and Running
   -